muratk5n/thirdwave/en/README.md

 ---

-In what sounds like bargaining rather than an unconditional promise, Russian President Vladimir Putin toyed with the idea of reopening the Odesa port for grain exports — while again calling for the lifting of Western sanctions against Russia.
+Politico: "In what sounds like bargaining rather than an unconditional promise, Russian President Vladimir Putin toyed with the idea of reopening the Odesa port for grain exports — while again calling for the lifting of Western sanctions against Russia.

-Putin made the remarks during a call Saturday with French President Emmanuel Macron and German Chancellor Olaf Scholz, as concerns worsened over a looming food crisis due to the inability to export Ukraine’s grain amid the conflict.
+Putin made the remarks during a call Saturday with French President Emmanuel Macron and German Chancellor Olaf Scholz, as concerns worsened over a looming food crisis due to the inability to export Ukraine’s grain amid the conflict"

 ---

-"China signs deal with Samoa as Australia vows Pacific Islands plan"
+Reuters: "China signs deal with Samoa as Australia vows Pacific Islands plan"

 ---

-"More western arms supplies to Ukraine risks ‘further destabilisation’, Putin warns"
+WION: "More western arms supplies to Ukraine risks ‘further destabilisation’, Putin warns"

 ---